1988-1992: Sock Hop Girl(?), Dorothy & Others I Don’t Remember

 1997: French Maid

 I know, it sounds kind of inappropriate for a fourth grader, but it was completely tasteful!
 And I think it was due to my obsession with the movie Clue or actually playing Clue?
-Note: Glasses had been permanently added to my face, and Halloween costumes, as of 1995.
+Note: Glasses were permanently added to my face, and thus my Halloween costumes, as of 1995.

 1998: Hippie (No Picture)